GeorgeDong32/GoodPass/README.md

 ## 🎤Introduction
 GoodPass is a developing password manager that help to to manage your passwords.
 It now works locally with a off-line encryption system to protect your data.

 Under the new development plan, GoodPass is divided into two major versions of continuous development, namely the CLI version and the GUI version.
-The CLI version number is v2 and the GUI version is v3.

 ## 📦Releases  [<img src="https://img.shields.io/badge/GoodPass-Release-34558b" alt="Release">](https://github.com/GeorgeDong32/GoodPass/releases)

 You can get the application in [Releases](https://github.com/GeorgeDong32/GoodPass/releases) part, thanks for using it.

+To get pre releases, please go to subproject repo.

 ## 💬 Feedback  [<img src="https://img.shields.io/badge/GoodPass-Feedback-939597" alt="Issue">](https://github.com/GeorgeDong32/GoodPass/issues)